Care response services

 For northeast Ohio, care program responders could include:

-Social workers, like in our current co-response pilot program, which includes social workers from Recovery Resources at MetroHealth alongside police on mental and behavioral health calls.
+Social workers, like in the Shaker Heights care response pilot, which includes social workers from Recovery Resources as a telehealth resource alongside police on mental and behavioral health calls.

 Healthcare specialists, particularly those who work in mental health, behavioral health, addiction services, or detox services.